-The Black British Dance Platform is collaboration between Serendipity and Dance4, with the ambition to support and nurture dance artists from the African and African Caribbean Diaspora, who are based in England, with a desire to present work internationally.
+The Black British Dance Platform is a collaboration between Serendipity and Dance4, with the ambition to support and nurture dance artists from the African and African Caribbean Diaspora, who are based in England, with a desire to present work internationally.

-Through the Black British Dance Platform, Serendipity and Dance4 will showcase two independent artists/companies as part of Let’s Dance International Frontiers (LDIF), an annual dance festival produced by Serendipity), supported through Dance4’s Dance from England programme.
+Through the Black British Dance Platform, Serendipity and Dance4 showcased two independent artists/companies as part of Let’s Dance International Frontiers (LDIF), an annual dance festival produced by Serendipity), supported through Dance4’s Dance from England programme.
 This platform and partnership will lead to increased international connectivity and visibility of Black British Dance.

 The Black British Dance Platform is part of Serendipity and Dance4’s joint commitment to affect long-term change in dance through the leadership of both organisations.
 This collaboration supports their aims to cultivate a sector that is representative of contemporary Britain, broadens the presence of independent artists internationally and enriches international perspectives into England’s dance ecology.